 The most impressive natural arch has to be Rainbow Bridge in Utah.
 It is the largest natural bridge in the world, and its location is considered sacred for the local American Native tribes that call the area home.

-It is located in a U.S. National Monument, but the Navajo Nation also owns part of the land.
+It is in a U.S. National Monument, but the Navajo Nation owns part of the land.
 You can access Rainbow Bridge by boat, backpacking, or a 3-mile round trip trail with a trailhead easily accessible by car.

 There is no fee to enter the National Monument or to hike the public trail to view Rainbow Bridge.
 If you decide to get there by boat, an admission fee through Glen Canyon National Recreation Area is required, and a permit from the Navajo tribe if you’re backpacking.